 When to Plant Parsnip Seeds

-Plant parsnips seeds as soon as the ground is workable in spring, but not until the soil has warmed to 40 F. (4 C.).
-Parsnips don’t germinate well if the soil is too cold, or if air temperatures are below 75 F. (24 C.).
+Plant parsnips seeds as soon as the ground is workable in spring, but not until the soil has warmed to 40 degrees F. (4 C.).
+Parsnips don’t germinate well if the soil is too cold or if air temperatures are below 75 degrees F. (24 C.).

 How to Grow Parsnips from Seed

 To keep the soil loose and friable, dig in a generous amount of compost or other organic material.
-This step is especially important if the soil in your garden is compacted, as parsnips may develop cooked, branched or distorted roots in hard soil.
+This step is especially important if the soil in your garden is compacted, as parsnips may develop crooked, branched, or distorted roots in hard soil.

 Additionally, dig a balanced, general-purpose fertilizer into the top 6 inches (15 cm.) of soil at planting time, according to label recommendations.

-Once you’ve prepared the soil, plant the seeds on the surface, then cover them with no more than ½ inch (1.25 cm.) of vermiculite, compost or sand to help prevent crusting.
+Once you’ve prepared the soil, plant the seeds on the surface, then cover them with no more than ½ inch (1 cm.) of vermiculite, compost, or sand to help prevent crusting.
 Allow 18 inches (46 cm.) between each row.